abiaog/abiaog.github.io/_posts/2016-02-12-vim-introduction.markdown

 	Plugin 'rstacruz/sparkup', {'rtp': 'vim/'}

 # vim script
+Your first experience with Vim scripts is the vimrc file.
+Syntax files are also Vim scripts.

+colon command: commands that start with a ":"; these are sometimes referred to as Ex commands or command-line commands.

+Quick way to learn vim script

 	:h script

+Let's start with a simple example:

 	:let i = 1
 	:while i < 5
 	:  echo "count is" i
 	:  let i += 1
 	:endwhile
+You can try out the examples by yanking the lines from the text here and executing them with :@"

+The ":while" command starts a loop.
+The generic form is:

+	:while {condition}
+	:  {statements}
+	:endwhile

+# vim script (Variables)

+   These variables are global.
+To see a list of currently defined variables use this command: >
+	:let

 # tutor